Is your brand at risk of trademark infringement claims?

 7. Get lifelong protection for your brand

-Trademarks last for 10 years, but they can be renewed indefinitely.
-Stella Artois and Lowenbrau trademarks are over 600 years old, for example.
-A trademark gives a brand lifetime value and can be licenced or sold to others.
+Trademarks last for 10 years, but they can be renewed indefinitely – as an example, Stella Artois' and Lowenbrau's trademarks are over 600 years old!
+A trademark gives a brand lifetime value and can be licensed or sold to others.

-Registered trademarks and designs can be owned and licenced by individuals, families, charities, partnerships, franchisors and any type of organisation.
-This enables small start-ups to scale up quickly by licencing their registered IP to others.
+Registered trademarks and designs can be owned and licensed by individuals, families, charities, partnerships, franchisors and any type of organisation.
+This allows small start-ups to scale up quickly by licensing their registered IP to others.

 How do you select the right trademark and design agent?
-Remember that 50%-80% of business assets are IP based so take care when choosing an adviser.
+Remember that 50% to 80% of business assets are IP-based so take care when choosing an adviser.

-• Check their website for their articles, blogs, education materials and any offers of free advice time with no obligations.
+Check their website for their articles, blogs, educational materials and any offers of free advice time with no obligations.

-• Check their clarity and transparency of fees and costs, hourly rates, and any ongoing correspondence expenses.
+Check that their fees and costs, hourly rates and any ongoing correspondence expenses are clear and transparent.

 10. Consider Murphy's Law